Last Updated on September 2, 2020 by Matt

-Whether you’re planning on camping or you live somewhere that summer power outages run rampant, there is one essential item everyone forgets about until you need it: a portable generator.
+Whether you’re planning on camping or live where summer power outages run rampant, there is one essential item everyone forgets about until they need it: a portable generator.

-Instead of being caught off guard when the need hits, do some research now and find one that’s right for you, instead of one that’s just the only one left on the shelf.
+Instead of being caught off guard when the need hits, do some research now and find one that’s right for you (instead of whatever’s left on the shelf).

-In fact, they are responsible for many industrial generators in many office buildings.
+In fact, they are responsible for the industrial generators in many office buildings.